-The protest of a notary public, under his or her hand and official seal, of a bill of exchange or promissory note for nonacceptance or nonpayment, specifying any of the following is prima facie evidence of the facts recited therein:
+The protest of a notary public acting in the course and scope of employment by a financial institution, under his or her hand and official seal, of a bill of exchange or promissory note for nonacceptance or nonpayment, specifying any of the following is prima facie evidence of the facts recited therein:

-- (a) The time and place of presentment. - (b) The fact that presentment was made and the manner thereof. - (c) The cause or reason for protesting the bill. - (d) The demand made and the answer given, if any, or the fact that the drawee or acceptor could not be found.
+(a) The time and place of presentment.

+(b) The fact that presentment was made and the manner thereof.

+(c) The cause or reason for protesting the bill.

+(d) The demand made and the answer given, if any, or the fact that the drawee or acceptor could not be found.